NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

 Every participant has the right to seek help from a Plan Manager.
-The funds for a Plan Manager are specific and will not take away any funding off your plan.
+The funds for a Plan Manager will not take away any funding off your plan.
 Your Plan Manager will act like a financial intermediary support between you and the NDIA.
 Your Plan Manager will pay for all the services and support that you have selected.

 With the help of a Plan Manager you:

 - Will not be limited to using only NDIS Registered providers.

 - Will have the freedom and flexibility to choose and organise your own providers, even NDIS unregistered providers.

 - Will need to stick to the NDIS price guide as services cannot be paid at a higher rate.